slidict/coelacanth/README.md

 ## Features
 - More features coming soon!

+## Commit Message Guidelines

+To ensure consistency and facilitate automatic updates to the `CHANGELOG.md`, please follow the [Conventional Commits](https://www.conventionalcommits.org/) specification when creating commit messages.
+This helps maintain a clear and structured commit history.

+When submitting a Pull Request (PR), make sure your commits adhere to these guidelines.

+### Example of Conventional Commit Messages:

+- `feat: add new parsing feature`
+- `fix: resolve issue with URL parsing`
+- `chore: update dependencies`
+- `docs: add guidelines for contributing`

+By following these guidelines, you help ensure that our project's commit history is easy to navigate and that versioning and release notes are generated correctly.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/slidict/coelacanth.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.